There’s no doubt about it: if your dream is to work with cool brands, you need to have a kick-ass media kit.

 Good news!
-If marketers get to this part of your media kit, it means they are really interested in collaborating with you.
+If brands get to this part of your media kit, it means they are really interested in collaborating with you.

 Collaboration options include – but are not limited to – event attendance, content creation, seedings or barter campaigns, ambassadorships, CPI deals, affiliate programs, brand mentions, sponsored posts, sponsored stories, IGTV, product reviews, giveaways, and social media takeovers.

 If you have more creative ideas on how to work with brands, make sure to mention them!
-Marketers are always looking for fresh and new ideas to cut through the noise.
+Brands are always looking for fresh and new ideas to cut through the noise.